Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 Yes the PDF templates are customizable and use general HTML code with custom tags to replace values in the template.

 == Changelog ==
+= 1.22 - TBD =
+* ENHANCEMENT: Added support for Pay By Check Add On email reminders.
+* ENHANCEMENT: Improved license checking functionality more often and regularly.
+* BUG FIX: Fixed an issue where {{billing_address}} wasn't displaying correctly.
+* BUG FIX: Fixed an issue in some cases when saving an order in the admin, would cause the PDF date to show the current date and not the order date.

 = 1.21 - 2023-03-13 =
 * REFACTOR: Reverted the 'pmpropdf_download_all_zip' shortcode that went missing from previous update and neatened it up slightly.
 * ENHANCEMENT: Added a small loading icon when generating the PDF from the Member Orders admin page.